rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/installscript/_index.en.md

 Run the backup script to create a one time backup `./backup.sh` Or /
-Run the backup script `--auto` (full command would be `./backup.sh --auto` this will schedule the backup script to run nightly and autorotate.
+Run the backup script `--schedule` (full command would be `./backup.sh --schedule` this will schedule the backup script to run nightly and autorotate.

 To Restore do the following:
 ```